 Todd Austin is a Professor of Electrical Engineering and Computer Science at the University of Michigan in Ann Arbor.
-His research interests include computer architecture, robust system design, hardware and software verification, and performance analysis tools and techniques.
+His research interests include computer architecture, robust and secure system design, hardware and software verification, and performance analysis tools and techniques.
+Currently Todd is director of C-FAR, the Center for Future Architectures Research, a multi-university SRC/DARPA funded center that is seeking technologies to scale the performance and efficiency of future computing systems.
 Prior to joining academia, Todd was a Senior Computer Architect in Intel's Microcomputer Research Labs, a product-oriented research laboratory in Hillsboro, Oregon.
 Todd is the first to take credit (but the last to accept blame) for creating the SimpleScalar Tool Set, a popular collection of computer architecture performance analysis tools.
 Todd is co-author (with Andrew Tanenbaum) of the undergraduate computer architecture textbook, "Structured Computer Architecture, 6th Ed."
 In addition to his work in academia, Todd is founder and President of SimpleScalar LLC and co-founder of InTempo Design LLC.
 In 2002, Todd was a Sloan Research Fellow, and in 2007 he received the ACM Maurice Wilkes Award for "innovative contributions in Computer Architecture including the SimpleScalar Toolkit and the DIVA and Razor architectures."
 Todd received his PhD in Computer Science from the University of Wisconsin in 1996.

 Every integrated circuit is released with latent bugs.
 The damage and risk implied by an escaped bug ranges from almost imperceptible to potential tragedy; unfortunately it is impossible to discern within this range before a bug has been exposed and analyzed.
 While the past few decades have witnessed significant efforts to improve verification methodology for hardware systems, these efforts have been far outstripped by the massive complexity of modern digital designs, leading to product releases for which an always smaller fraction of system’s state has been verified.
 The news of escaped bugs in large market designs and safety critical domains is alarming because of safety and cost implications (due to replacements, lawsuits, etc.).

-This talk will present some of our solutions to solve the verification challenge, such that users of future designs can be assured that their devices will operate completely free of bugs.
-We will attack the problem both at design-time, with statistical techniques to be deployed during post-silicon validation; and after deployment in the field, discussing novel solutions which can correct escaped bugs after a system has been shipped.
+This talk will present some of our solutions to solve the verification challenge, such that users of future microprocessors can be assured that their devices will operate completely free of bugs.
+We will attack the problem after deployment in the field, discussing novel solutions which can correct escaped bugs after a system has been shipped.